 There are two different rows on the ADDRESS table for the ORGANIZATION for the PERSON address.
 To connect the two together, two tables are needed, one for the PERSON and one for the ORGANIZATION.

 The PARENT_ENTITY_ID joins the two ADDRESS tables together.
 One table has a qualification on the PARENT_ENTITY_NAME of "PERSON" and the other table for "ORGANIZATION".
-Creating a join path between these two tables will return single row with both the PERSON and ORGANIZATION information.
+Creating a join path between these two tables will return a single row with both the PERSON and ORGANIZATION information.

 <Show diagram>